agpwnd/research/karvi-solutions.md

 This isn't just a vulnerability; it's a complete failure to understand basic web security principles.
 Sensitive customer data should never be stored in web-accessible directories, especially with predictable filenames.

+## The Shared Host Nightmare

+We've been asked to confirm claims circulating that around 350 restaurants are affected by this security catastrophe. **Let us be crystal clear: this narrative is fundamentally misleading.**

+Here's what our analysis reveals: the "350" number refers to restaurants on one specific shared host where hundreds of restaurants all use the **exact same database with identical credentials**.
+A single database breach gives attackers access to every restaurant's data on that particular host.

+But the nightmare doesn't stop there.
+We've identified other shared hosts with the same architecture - multiple hosting environments each running vulnerable versions of the application.
+Some hosts run slightly "newer" versions that were clearly "improved" using AI, evidenced by cringe-inducing comments like `// ✅ <something only an AI would comment>`.

+The result?
+Predictably catastrophic.
+The AI-"enhanced" version introduces **brand new SQL injection vulnerabilities** on top of the existing ones.
+So we're not looking at one compromised host - we're looking at multiple shared hosts, each with identical fundamental vulnerabilities, some with additional AI-generated security holes.

 ## What Should Happen Now

 **The Karvi Solutions restaurant ordering platform must be immediately shut down.**